John Flanagan

 "John Flanagan, coal merchant and china and glass warehouse",

-15 Upper Baggot St (back to just one premises),
+15 Upper Baggot St (back to just one premises).

-he died 9th Sept 1894, of flu,
+John died 9th Sept 1894, of flu,

-age 58 yrs, bur Glasnevin,
+age 58 yrs.

 [Thom's, 1895] lists